Wahclella Falls Hike

 This is one of the must-do easy hikes in the Gorge.
 From the Wahclella Falls Trailhead, start down Wahclella Falls Trail.
 The first part of the trail is a leisurely flat walk on a closed access road.
 At the end on the road is a small dam used by the Bonneville Fish Hatchery.
 The trail narrows to a single tread and just past the dam, there's a blind curve around a bluff.
 I almost hate to spoil the sudden surprise, but as you pass this curve, you'll be visually assaulted by Munra Falls.
 This waterfall might be a sideshow to the bigger falls upstream, but this one is so close to the trail that you might get wet as you cross the bridge at the base of the falls.

 Past Munra Falls, the trail climbs quite a bit up the east side of the canyon.
 There aren't any cliffs here, but there are some steep dropoffs, so keep close watch on your little ones.
-After a flight of stairs, you'll come to a fork in the trail.
+After a flight of stairs, you'll come to a fork in the trail at the Wahclella Falls Trail Junction.
 The end of the trail is a loop, so you'll hike both sides.
 The lower path provides better views as you approach Wahclella Falls.
 The lower path drops down the mountain through a couple of switchbacks to the lower bridge.
 The great creek views start at the bridge and continue on through a 1973 slide zone.
 Take a good look at the rocks around you and in the creek.
 Then look up at the cliffs to the west, where the rocks used to be.
 (Yeah, I moved a little quicker too.)